-Therefore, the project would likely result in a moderate impact on cultural resources because two historic properties eligible for the National Register of Historic Places identified in Table 3.3 (Pendleton Levee 2a and the Feedlot Maintenance Yard) would be demolished and removed from the built environment.
+Therefore, the project would likely result in a moderate impact on cultural resources because two historic properties eligible for the National Register of Historic Places identified in Table 3.3 (Pendleton Levee 2a and the Feedlot Maintenance Yard) would be partially demolished and removed from the built environment.
 The adverse effects would be mitigated under the MOA with the SHPO.

-Ongoing agricultural land use at the feedlot site would have no potential to affect cultural resources because the historic structures would remain in place; however, cultural resources could be affected by agricultural actions.
+Ongoing agricultural land use at the feedlot site would have no potential to affect cultural resources because the historic structures would remain in place.